RMWinslow/3102/outline.md

     - Pareto Efficiency
 - Underlying Algebraic Concepts
 - Drawing a picture of equilibrium
+#### Material from the Lecture:
+- Lecture recording (will be posted Sunday)
+- Ch.
+5 Slides from the publisher
+- In-class notes

 ### Lecture 8: February 11
 #### Topics Covered: